Succeeding in Grad School, Part 3: Cognitive and Metacognitive Learning Strategies

 Conclusion

-In addition to the articles and books listed below, there are many excellent online videos of Saundra McGuire explaining the benefits of metacognitive approaches to learning (for example, here, here, and here).
+In addition to the articles and books listed below, there are many excellent online videos of Saundra McGuire explaining the benefits of metacognitive approaches to learning (for example, this video on metacognition, this one on the study cycle, and this one on Bloom's taxonomy).
 Consider watching some of these and adding their lessons to your intellectual toolkit.
 As Mark McDaniel writes in the introduction to McGuire’s Teach Yourself How to Learn (2018), educational institutions seem to have accepted the “flawed assumption” that people “know how to learn” without being taught how to do so.
-While this assumption makes little sense after a moment’s reflection (what other complicated process are people expected to master automatically, without any guidance?), it also points toward an inspiring truth: our learning and thinking skills, like any other skills, can be developed through practice.
-This is good news for students who may struggle with online learning during the pandemic.
+While this assumption makes little sense after a moment’s reflection (what other complicated process are people expected to master automatically without any guidance?), it also points toward an inspiring truth: our learning and thinking skills, like any other skills, can be developed through practice.
+This is good news for students who struggle with any aspect of graduate school.
 By practicing the research-backed strategies discussed here, all students can improve their abilities and make consistent progress.

 Further Reading